 The major story understandably caused animated discussion, joy and hope on the beleaguered island.
 A shiver of excitement ran through its collective spine.

-Needless to say, the report cause consternation and panic in Halifax, the media capital.
+Needless to say, the report cause consternation and panic in Halifax, the media, financial and state capital.
 The sensational news dominated the radio news and talk shows throughout the day.

-News cameras from CBC’s Maritime Noon zoomed in on the face of an Islander.
+News cameras from CBC’s Maritime Noon zoomed in on the face of an Islander, looking for the personal.
 “Look, b’y,” he said, in that distinctive Cape Breton voice, guaranteed to grate on the genteel mainland ear, “we’re jist out here lookin’ fer justice, and we ain’t goin” back till we gets it.”

 Cut to a suit in Halifax, one of the Powers-That-Be.
-He shook his head in sorrow.
-Those people, he implied, are woolly-minded, ungrateful wretches.
+He angrily shook his head in indignation.
+Those people are woolly-minded, ungrateful wretches.
 They’ve been treated more than fairly.
-And look what we get for our pains.
+And look what we get for our pains in taking care of them.

 Provincial cabinet ministers to a man clung to “no comment” answers.